kishoregunturu/customer-app/README.md

 - Visual Studio 2022
 - .Net Core 6.0
 - Sql Lite
-  -- Copy the SqlLite from C:\repos\customer-app\Customer.API\Customer.API\Data\Customers.db into your local folder -- Update the appsettings.json to folder
+  -- Copy the SqlLite from \customer-app\Customer.API\Customer.API\Data\Customers.db into your local folder -- Update the appsettings.json to folder
   ```
   "ConnectionStrings": {